gfroyland/Inflated-Generator/Rayleigh-Benard convection/README.md

 <img width="5000" height="4000" alt="Image" src="https://github.com/user-attachments/assets/adcbd6ba-6513-40f2-81f8-105e5cfc250e" />

-The Figure below shows time slices of the maxima of 24 SEBA vectors generated for the RBC flow system taken along the xy-plane with z = 0.5 (the xy-midplane) and spaced 3 T_f (units of time) apart.
+The Figure below shows time slices of the maxima of 27 SEBA vectors generated for the RBC flow system taken along the xy-plane with z = 0.5 (the xy-midplane) and spaced 3 T_f (units of time) apart.
 Quasi-stationary families of almost-invariant sets are identifiable through sub-regions of the domain coloured in deep red which roughly maintain their shape and do not fade in colour for at least 30-40 units of time.
-This Figure can be found in the "Sample Figures" folder and can be reproduced by running either version of "generator_script.jl".
+This Figure be reproduced by running either version of "generator_script.jl".

 <img width="1000" height="800" alt="Image" src="https://github.com/user-attachments/assets/89d58721-f307-4d19-835c-e70f518b652b" />